 Advance workaround measures for the White Screen of Death

-– Give the backup profile admin rights to all pages you manage; tell your clients you’re doing so.
+– Give the backup profile admin rights to all pages you manage; tell your clients you’re doing so

-– Add the backup profile as a friend on your real profile – this enables you to add the backup as an admin to any new pages or pages you may have missed.
+– Add the backup profile as a friend on your real profile – this enables you to add the backup as an admin to any new pages or pages you may have missed

 How to Troubleshoot the White Screen of Death

-– Check it’s not a tech, browser or cache thing – log in and out of Facebook, switch your computer off and on, try another browser, clear your cache – just in case…
+– Check it’s not a tech, browser, or cache thing – log in and out of Facebook, switch your computer off and on, try another browser, clear your cache – just in case…

-– Report daily to Facebook thereon after
+– Report daily to Facebook if you can

 *(from the Scottish word meaning out)